sam2829/strongest-avenger-react/README.md

 Infintie Scroll was used so that the user is able to to keep scrolling through the posts or comments, rather than clicking between pages.
 Infinte scroll loads more data as it's scrolling.

+### Prettier

+Prettier is used as code formatting tool which helped me structure my code in the correct way.

 [Back to top](#strongest-avenger-react)

 ## Testing